Five things a UK freshman learned in their first month

 5. You need multiple pairs of shorts and socks

-I’ve only been here since August 16, so I’m sure there’s plenty more to know.
+I’ve only been here since Aug.
+16, so I’m sure there’s plenty more to know.
 However, these are the things I’ve learned in my short time here.
-The biggest thing you need to know, though, is to try everything.
-Go to all kinds of sports games, attend everything you hear about, and make the most of your time here at UK.
+The biggest thing I've learned, though, is to try everything.
+Go to all kinds of sports games, attend everything you hear about and make the most of your time here at UK.